Hartford circus fire: Ongoing questions

 Various assertions put forth in A Matter of Degree have been fiercely disputed by investigators who worked on the case, as well as by other writers, most notably Stewart O'Nan, who published The Circus Fire: A True Story of an American Tragedy in 2001.
 O'Nan points to the fact that Little Miss 1565 had blond hair while Eleanor Cook was a brunette.
 The shape of Little Miss 1565's face and that of Eleanor Cook are dissimilar, and the heights and ages of the two girls do not match.
 Perhaps most significantly, when shown a photograph of Little Miss 1565, Eleanor's mother Mildred Corintha Parsons Cook immediately stated that it was not that of her daughter.
 She firmly maintained that stance until her death in 1997, age 91.
 Badly injured in the fire, Mrs. Cook had been unable to claim her two dead children and was too emotionally traumatized to pursue it later.
 She had been told that Eleanor was not in any of the locations where bodies were kept for identification.
 She believed that Eleanor was one of two children who had been burned beyond recognition and remained unidentified.
 O'Nan thinks that Eleanor Cook may be body number 1503.
 He further points to the differences in the dental records of Eleanor Cook and the records made of Little Miss 1565 after her death.

 As O'Nan and others have pointed out, the most likely scenario is that a family claiming a body early on mistakenly identified Eleanor Cook as their own child and that she is buried under that child's name.
 Even when Little Miss 1565's picture ran in the papers, the family failed to recognize her as their own because they wished to put the traumatic event behind them.
 While DNA analysis could end this debate definitively, the logistics of exhuming all of the likely candidates for this potential mix-up make such an undertaking unlikely.

 With the true identity of Little Miss 1565 still unresolved for many, the body was exhumed after the release of A Matter of Degree and buried in Southampton, Massachusetts, next to the body of Edward Cook, the brother of Eleanor Cook and a victim of the circus fire himself.
 In 1992, her death certificate was officially changed from the previous identification of "1565".
-Since then, the Cook family has raised questions about whether the body is indeed that of Eleanor Cook, and some investigators have come to believe that Eleanor's body may have been among the fire's unclaimed bodies was not that of Little Miss 1565.
+Since then, the Cook family has raised questions about whether the body is indeed that of Eleanor Cook, and some investigators have come to believe that Eleanor's body may have been among the fire's unclaimed bodies and was not that of Little Miss 1565.